KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 To fully replace APIs, local-first tools need robust support for fine-grained access control and complex write validation.

 The most basic use case for an API is _state transfer_ from the server to the client.
-The client wants to show information about a product so reads the necessary data through the API.
+The client wants to show information about an object so reads the necessary data through the API.

 Local-first tools all handle this perfectly.
-They ensure the latest product data is synced correctly to the client db for querying from the UI.
+They ensure the latest object data is synced correctly to the client db for querying from the UI.

 But while reads are easy, support for complex writes are still immature in local-first tools — clients tend to have unrestricted write access and updates are immediately synced to other clients.
 While this is generally fine for e.g. text collaboration or a multiplayer drawing surface, this wouldn’t work for typical ecommerce / SaaS / CRUD-heavy applications.